spatialos/gdk-for-unity/docs/content/glossary.md

 ### SpatialOS Project

-Also known as "your game".
+Also referred to as "your game".

 A SpatialOS project is the source code of a game that runs on SpatialOS.
 We often use this to refer to the directory that contains the source code, the `UnityGDK` directory in this case.